 The EQ is best used when you narrow the frequency range you’re targeting (this is called the “Q”), grab the EQ handle and boost it all the way up, then sweep it left and right to easily hear what it’s doing to your audio.
 Boost the areas you like and reduce the areas you don’t like.
 To make a generalization, newcomers generally boost and cut like crazy with their EQ while most professionals I’ve seen make quite subtle adjustments.
 A professional will use a combination of the appropriate mic and recording technique and the polish with EQ.

-Compression reduces the dynamic range of the input signal.
+Compression makes only the loud stuff quieter.
+This reduces the dynamic range of the sound.
 Downward compression takes all sounds above a specified threshold and brings them downward.
-You can compensate for volume drop via makeup gain.
-Upward compression isn’t feasible (would just raise noise floor).
-Put a bit of compression on your “Master bus” or across the entire mix.
-It’ll help ‘glue’ things together.LimiterAn aggressive compressorPluginsNoise reduction, stereo imaging, etc.
+Since the whole thing is now quieter, you can compensate for the ensuing drop in volume via makeup gain.
+Upward compression is also technically a thing but for practical purposes in our application it would likely just add noise so we won’t get into it here.
+Use a compressor to get the average loudness of dialog up without clipping its loudest parts.
+Put a bit of compression on your “Master bus” or across the entire mix to ‘glue’ things together.

 Fairlight has a decent little noise reduction plugin built in.
 For free it’s not half bad.
 Find a section of audio with only noise present (e.g. no dialog) hit the “Learn” button, then press play.
 Stop before the dialog starts in again.
 Fairlight uses this to build a noise profile and pull only the noise from your clip.